 The state of New Jersey has set an ambitious goal of 7,500 MW of offshore wind energy by 2035.
 The Ocean Wind project will play a key role in helping the state achieve its goals, by providing clean energy, investing in New Jersey and making the state a key player in the new burgeoning offshore wind industry.

-Ørsted with the support of PSE&G, is proud to present New Jersey’s first utility-scale offshore wind farm – Ocean Wind.
-This wind farm will provide clean, and reliable energy, significant capital investment and will contribute significantly to the state’s ambitious renewable energy goal of supplying more than 3.2 million New Jersey homes with offshore wind power by 2035.
+Ørsted and PSEG are proud to present New Jersey’s first utility-scale offshore wind farm – Ocean Wind.
+This wind farm is designed to supply clean, and reliable energy, provide significant capital investment and to contribute significantly to the state’s ambitious renewable energy goal of supplying more than 3.2 million New Jersey homes with offshore wind power by 2035.
 The project will utilize the GE Haliade-X 12 MW turbine, which is the most powerful turbine on the market today.

-Ørsted believes that offshore wind energy is an opportunity for everyone – not just developers – which begins by creating a domestic supply chain.
-As a global leader in the field, we have strong supplier relationships, which will help us bring jobs and investment to the Garden State.
+Ørsted is the global leader in offshore wind, with 30 years of direct experience building projects around the world, including the world’s first offshore wind farm in Denmark and the first U.S. offshore wind farm off the coast of Rhode Island.
+We believe that offshore wind energy is an opportunity for everyone – not just developers – which begins by creating a domestic supply chain.
+As a global leader in the field, Ørsted has strong supplier relationships, and PSEG has strong knowledge and an extensive track record of developing projects in New Jersey, the combination of which positions Ocean Wind to bring jobs and investment to the Garden State.

 Currently, the Ocean Wind project is in its development stage which consists of the following:

 - Conducting environmental studies and geological studies to support the permitting and engineering of the wind farm

 - Members of our team are also presenting project overviews to elected officials, community groups, and other external stakeholders